Long-term retention - Azure SQL Database and Azure SQL Managed Instance

 If you modify the above policy and set W=0 (no weekly backups), the cadence of backup copies will change as shown in the above table by the highlighted dates.
 The storage amount needed to keep these backups would reduce accordingly.

 The timing of individual LTR backups is controlled by Azure.
 You cannot manually create an LTR backup or control the timing of the backup creation.
 After configuring an LTR policy, it may take up to 7 days before the first LTR backup will show up on the list of available backups.

 Geo-replication and long-term backup retention

 If you're using active geo-replication or failover groups as your business continuity solution, you should prepare for eventual failovers and configure the same LTR policy on the secondary database or instance.
 Your LTR storage cost won't increase as backups aren't generated from the secondaries.
-The backups are only created when the secondary becomes primary the backups will be created.
+The backups are only created when the secondary becomes primary.
 It ensures non-interrupted generation of the LTR backups when the failover is triggered and the primary moves to the secondary region.

 When the original primary database recovers from an outage that caused the failover, it will become a new secondary.
 Therefore, the backup creation will not resume and the existing LTR policy will not take effect until it becomes the primary again.

 You can configure long-term backup retention using the Azure portal and PowerShell for Azure SQL Database and Azure SQL Managed Instance.
 To restore a database from the LTR storage, you can select a specific backup based on its timestamp.
 The database can be restored to any existing server or managed instance under the same subscription as the original database.